 So, one of the simplest ways your payroll system may be standing between you and profitability?
 Financial costs.

 There are a ton of payroll systems out there that are prohibitively expensive.
-Not only do you have to pay a fee every time you run payroll, but you’ll also get hit with additional fees for check printing, adding new employees, sending W-2 and 1099-MISC forms to your employees or contractors at tax time...basically, any opportunity there is to upcharge or slap you with a fee, the payroll provider will take advantage of that.
+Not only do you have to pay a fee every time you run payroll, but you’ll also get hit with additional fees for check printing, adding new employees, sending W-2 and 1099-NEC forms to your employees or contractors at tax time...basically, any opportunity there is to upcharge or slap you with a fee, the payroll provider will take advantage of that.

 And over time, those additional fees and charges can add up in a major way, increasing your expenses and having a negative impact on your business’ profitability.
 Plus, unexpected fees and charges can make it hard to create accurate financial projections or budgets, which can also put your business at risk of going into the red.